adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 description: Learn why avoding reuse and embracing repetition makes CSS maintenance easier.
 ---

-Summary: Don't try too hard to reuse style rules across selectors.
-Adopt a duplication-first approach.

 As Harry Roberts says, *DRY is often misinterpreted as the necessity to never repeat the exact same thing twice.
 This is impractical and usually counterproductive, and can lead to forced abstractions, over-thought and over-engineered code.*

 This forced abstraction, over-thought and over-engineered code manifests itself in visual and atomic classes.
-We know how painful they can be because we discussed them thoroughly in the previous chapter about [semantics](/chapters/semantics/).
-But let's talk more about reuse.
+We know how painful they can be because we discussed them thoroughly in [semantics](/chapters/semantics/).

+Whilst we often try to abstract CSS too much too soon, there are obviously going to be times when reuse makes sense.
+The question must be answered, *how can we reuse a style?*

 ## How can we reuse a style?